Note Management

 After opening the quick note page, you'll see there are two buttons like this

-Taking the "Convert to Note" button as an example, after clicking, it will create a "Note Page" and copy the content from the "Quick Note Content" field to the "Remarks" field of the "Note Page":
+Taking the "Convert to Note" button as an example, after clicking, it will create a "Note Page" and copy the content from the "Quick Note Content" property to the "Remarks" property of the "Note Page":

 That is, you can use the "Quick Note" feature to capture some unformed, random inspirations or ideas.
 When inputting, you don't need to think about whether it's complete or how to categorize it.
 Then you can choose a fixed time to organize all quick note content.
 If you think a certain "Quick Note" has value for continued improvement, click the "Convert to Note" button to migrate these fragmented thoughts to the more fully functional "Note Page".